-Seroquel (generic quetiapine fumarate), is an antipsychotic medication manufactured by AstraZenica.
-The drug was approved in 1997 for treatment of schizophrenia, but additional off-label uses to treat anxiety, obsessive compulsive disorders, dementia and autism are where the big money is for AstraZenica.
+Seroquel (generic quetiapine fumarate), is an antipsychotic medication manufactured by AstraZeneca.
+The FDA approved the drug in 1997 to treat schizophrenia, but additional off-label uses to treat anxiety, obsessive-compulsive disorders, dementia, and autism are where the big money is for AstraZeneca.
 And big money it is.
 Seroquel had $3.4 billion in sales in 2006 alone.
-Seroquel has been approved in 88 countries for the treatment of schizophrenia, in 79 countries for the treatment of bipolar mania, and in 11 countries including the U.S. for bipolar depression.
-Last week AstraZenica sought approval for its more recent creation, Seroquel XR (quetiapine fumarate) both in the treatment of manic episodes and the treatment of depressive episodes associated with bipolar disorder.
+88 countries approved Seroquel to treat schizophrenia, 79 countries approved it to treat bipolar mania, and in 11 countries including the U.S. approved it to treat bipolar depression.
+Last week AstraZeneca sought approval for its more recent creation, Seroquel XR (quetiapine fumarate) both in the treatment of manic episodes and the treatment of depressive episodes associated with bipolar disorder.

 It may well be that Seroquel is efficacious in treating these symptoms.
 But there are increasing reports about the increased risk of diabetes pancreatitis in patients taking Seroquel.
 The FDA has warned of diabetes risks from Seroquel and the labeling has changed in Seroquel.
 But Seroquel remains on the market today.

-You might be asking how the has achieved sales of $3.4 billion dollars while the FDA has only approved atypicals for bipolar disorder and schizophrenia, diseases that affect just 1 percent of us.
-In fact, Seroquel is third on the hit parade – two other atypicals, Risperdal and Zyprexa sell a great deal more than Seroquel.
-The sales reps for the companies that sell Seroquel, Risperdal, and Zyprexa are pretty good at their jobs and they know how to push these drugs on doctors who they well know are not treating bipolar or schizophrenic patients.
+You might ask how it has achieved sales of $3.4 billion dollars while the FDA has only approved atypicals for bipolar disorder and schizophrenia, diseases that affect just 1 percent of us.
+In fact, Seroquel is third on the hit parade–two other atypicals, Risperdal and Zyprexa sell more than Seroquel.
+The sales reps for the companies that sell Seroquel, Risperdal, and Zyprexa are good at their jobs and they know how to push these drugs on doctors who they well know are not treating bipolar or schizophrenic patients.